GarlicBreadPog/GarlicBreadPog/README.md

 - 👋 Hi, I’m @GarlicBreadPog
 - 👀 I’m interested in coding of all sorts, hoping to one day become a game developer
-- 🌱 I’m currently learning Python, html, java and hoping to familiarze myself with c eventually
+- 🌱 I’m currently learning Python, html, java, c# and hoping to familiarze myself with c eventually
 - 📫 How to reach me ... idk

 <!---